luxonis/depthai-python/docs/source/install.rst

 VMware
 ******

 Using the OAK-D device in a VMware requires some extra one-time settings that need to be set up for it to work.

+First of all, make sure  the USB controller is switched from USB2 to USB3.
+Go to :code:`Virtual Machine Settings -> USB Controller -> USB compatibility` and change to USB 3.1 (or USB 3.0 for older VMware versions, as available).

 Depending on what state the device is, there could be two devices showing up, and both need to be routed to the VM.
 Those could be visible at :code:`Player -> Removable Devices`:

 * Intel Movidius MyriadX
 * Intel VSC Loopback Device or Intel Luxonis Device